stoimen/algorithms/README.md

 ## Algorithms

-GitHub port of my [blog posts on algorithms](http://www.stoimen.com/blog/category/algorithms/) intended to be covered on PHP and JS.
+GitHub port of my [blog posts on algorithms](http://www.stoimen.com/blog/category/algorithms/) intended to be covered on JS.
 Feel free to add algorithms written in different programming languages!

 For more info visit the [wiki page](https://github.com/stoimen/algorithms/wiki)